Chartism in Wales: Development of Chartism in Wales

 The scope of the movement in Wales was broadened when Chartist missionaries began to target the industrial districts of Wales.
 The charismatic Henry Vincent, was at the forefront of this campaign.
 "When he was invited to speak in Pontnewydd [sic], well over a thousand people packed into the grounds behind John Llewellyn's beerhouse".

 Famous Welsh physician William Price was a very well known activist supporter of chartism in 1839.

 Newport Rising

 The focus of historians to date has been on the flashpoint of the Newport Rising.

 Chartism and the Welsh Language

 The People's Charter was translated into Welsh in 1838.
 Areas of Monmouthshire at this time were predominantly Welsh-speaking, as economic migration to this point had largely been from west Wales.
 Although Chartism was very much a British political movement, the Welsh language was a factor in allowing Chartists to organise in relative secrecy in Wales.
 This in turn increased the suspicion of the authorities, who were almost exclusively English-speaking.

 Legacy of Chartism in Wales

+The solidity of Labour's "Red Wall" in the South Wales valleys has been interpreted as a legacy of its fervent Chartist past.